 Files are being served slowly.
-If files are being served slowly, then files are likely being loaded from the origin or there is slowness in the link to the origin node.
+If are files being served slowly, then files are likely being loaded from the origin or from a slow link to the origin node.
 This error can be found with a combination of commands:

-• Statistics for waflremote fc\retrieve\ops shows an increase in operations that needed to go to the origin.

-• Statistics for waflremote fc\remote\latecy\histo shows an increase in the range of the time it takes to retrieve the data from the origin.
+- Statistics show that waflremote fc\retrieve\ops shows an increase in operations that needed to go to the origin. - Statistics show waflremote fc\remote\latecy\histo shows an increase in the range of the time it takes to retrieve the data from the origin.